BarbyKelly/project-5/README.md

 - Drawings and Photos have same words, for searching specific items, need to ensure unique names?

-- When clicking on "All drawings, All Photos or All Latest", nothing is displayed.
+- When clicking on "Drawings: by price, by author or All drawings, by price, by author, All Photos or latest drawings, latest photos or All Latest", nothing is displayed.
 Only "All Items"link works.

 -